 Tell a friend.
 Sharing this page by email is best, but sharing on Facebook and Twitter can help spread the word and make sure the project is fully funded.

 Help Lyra McKee bring them to BEACON.
-With 200 backers, Lyra McKee can provide sustainable reporting on the topic you won't get anywhere else.Back this work
+At 200 backers, Lyra McKee can provide sustainable reporting on the topic you won't get anywhere else.Back this work